the-teachingRSE-project/competencies/competencies.md

     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     LIBS&
-    Does not emphasize code reusability and sharing/distribution. & Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
+    Does not emphasise code reusability and sharing/distribution. & Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
 Needs easy resources.& Focuses on quality and best practices.
 Reusability/packaging driven by project needs and spec.&